racosta323/git-you-a-repo/READMETB1.md

-This is me writing in tb1
+This is me right in tb1